zspitz/ts-activex-gen/README.md

 # ts-activex-gen
 Library and WPF UI for generating Typescript definitions from COM type libraries, either from the Windows Registry, or from files on disk.
+Also allows generating definitions for the LibreOffice API.

 Optionally, definitions can be packaged for publication on DefinitelyTyped, as outlined [here](https://github.com/DefinitelyTyped/DefinitelyTyped) and [here](http://www.typescriptlang.org/docs/handbook/declaration-files/publishing.html).